Dxyk/Angular-Udemy/Angular/Section 2 The Basics/Section 2.md

 ## Lesson 26 Property Binding

-It is possible to bind DOM native properties to Angular component properties as long as the types match up.
+It is possible to bind DOM native properties, directives and Angular components to Angular properties as long as the types match up.

 In `servers.component.ts`